krendil/ctini/README.md

  - The final object is a `std.typecons.Tuple`, and can be used accordingly.

- - Running app.d with dub will allow you to regenerate the INI grammar, but this should only be necessary if you decide to edit `include/INI.peg`.
+ - Running `dub --config=regen` will allow you to regenerate the INI grammar, but this should only be necessary if you decide to edit `include/INI.peg`.

 ## TODO

  - Settings without sections
+ - Validating against user-defined types (with default values)
  - Single quote strings
  - Nicer errors